syncfusion-content/uwp-docs/uwp/Licensing/licensing-faq/registering-syncfusion-account-for-nuget-org-user.md

 documentation: ug
 ---

-# How to register Syncfusion® account in UWP
+# How to register Syncfusion® account for UWP

 If you have directly obtained Syncfusion assemblies from [NuGet.org](http://nuget.org/) and do not have a Syncfusion account, follow the steps to obtain a free 30-day trial license key: